bogdanl/roomtone/README.md

 - **Multi-Platform Ratings:** Retrieve and display movie ratings from multiple platforms.
 - **Dynamic API Calls:** Uses SWR-based data fetching to provide real-time ratings.
-- **Easy UI:** Display movie details, ratings, and links to the various platforms for more details.
+- **Easy UI:** Display movie details, poster, ratings and links to the various platforms for more details.

 ## Getting Started